Loading Events

 February 22-March 22, 2025 | Hartman Prehistoric Garden

-Dino Days is the activation of the Hartman Prehistoric Garden at ZBG.
+Dino Days activate the Hartman Prehistoric Garden at ZBG.
 Visitors are welcome to explore the flora and fauna present in Central Texas during the Cretaceous period as the Garden hosts family-friendly activities and interactive fossil presentations by local paleontologists.
 Visitors can register for make-and-take Prehistoric Planter Workshops or participate in the Dino Day Children and Pet Parade on the last day.

-Dino Days is included with admission and is free for members.
+Dino Days are included with admission to the Garden, and free for members.
 Become a member today!

 Activities to Expect Every Weekend